Michael Hannan : Represented Artist

 Photo: Leonie Lane

-His creative practice extends to garden design and the creation of outdoor sonic environments.
-The three-acre garden he developed with his partner Sue Boardman is his largest work and has been featured in Australia's Open Garden Scheme and on the ABC TV program, Gardening Australlia.
+Hannan's creative practice extends to garden design and the creation of outdoor sonic environments.
+The three-acre garden he developed with his partner Sue Boardman in Nimbin, NSW, is his largest work and has been featured in Australia's Open Garden Scheme and on the ABC TV program, Gardening Australlia.
 Since 2014 Hannan has also developed a visual arts practice, exhibiting in the NSW Northern Rivers region, in Geelong VIC and in Rylstone (NSW)